liran-funaro/objsize/README.md

 872
 ```

-The above approach may neglect the object's internal structure.
+The above approach may neglect the object’s internal structure.
+The user
-The user can help `objsize` to find the object's hidden storage by supplying it with its own referent and filter
+can help `objsize` to find the object’s hidden storage by supplying it
-functions:
+with its own referent and filter functions:

 ```python
 import objsize